roemvaar/cs_notes/docs/data_structures/graphs.md

 If possible, try to study fancier algorithms, such as Dijkstra and A*.
 They're great for just about anything, from game programming to distributed computing, to you name it.
 You should know them.

 Whenever someone gives you a problem, think of graphs.
 They are the most fundamental and flexible way of representing any relationship, so it's about a 50-50 shot that any interesting design problem has a graph involved in it.
 Make sure you can't think of a way to solve it using graphs before moving on to other solution types.
 This tip is important!

+## **1. Overview**

-Graphs are flexible data structures that use nodes and edges to store information.
+* **Definition:** Graphs are flexible data structures that use nodes and edges to store information.
 A graph is a collection of nodes with edges between (some of) them.

 Graphs can be either directed or undirected.
 While directed edges are like a one-way street, undirected edges are like a two-way street.

-The graph might consist of multiple isolated subgraphs.
+A graph might consist of multiple isolated subgraphs.
 If there is a path between every pair of vertices, it is called a "connected graph".

-The graph can also have cycles (or not).
-An "acyclic graph" is one without cycles.
+A graph can also have cycles (or not).
+An **acyclic graph** is one without cycles.

+* **Use Cases:**
+  * Example: Efficient searching and sorting (e.g., database indexing).
+  * Example: Suitable for priority-based tasks (e.g., heaps for priority queues).

+---

 ## Representing a Graph